 During my first visit to Playa del Carmen, I took a day trip to Cozumel, connected via a ferry that runs throughout the day.

-To make life easy, I booked a ticket that included the roundtrip ferry ride and transportation to Playa Palancar, where we were able to hang out on a sandy beach, eat lunch, and order drinks.
+To make life easy, I booked a ticket that included the round-trip ferry ride and transportation to Playa Palancar.
+We could hang out on a small, unpretentious beach, eat lunch, and order drinks there.

-This is a small, unpretentious beach.
-Further south along this section of the coast is the larger Playa “El Cielo” (“The Sky”), which offers a broader expanse of turquoise waters as it's got more of the reef.
+Further south along this section of the coast is the larger Playa "El Cielo" ("The Sky"), which offers a broader expanse of turquoise waters.
+It's one of the best places for snorkeling on Cozumel, as it's got more of the reef.

-Cozumel has an international airport with flights from the United States if you want to skip over Cancun entirely.
+If you want to skip over Cancun, Cozumel has an international airport with flights from the United States.

 Tulum

-I was also one of the first visitors to enter the Tulum archaeological site that day.
-This former walled city was constructed between 1200 and 1450 AD and was one of the last cities inhabited by the Maya people.
+I was also one of the first visitors to the Tulum archaeological site that day.
+This former walled city, constructed between 1200 and 1450 AD, was one of the last cities inhabited by the Maya people.

 Staircases have been built into the 40-foot cliffs to allow visitors access to some of the beaches below.
 Access to Playita Tortuga ("Turtle Beach"), pictured above, doesn't require stairs.